logux/docs/protocol/spec.md

 ## Basics

-You can use any encoding and any low-level protocol: JSON encoding over WebSockets, XML over AJAX and HTTP “keep-alive”.
+You can use any encoding and any low-level protocol: JSON encoding over WebSocket, XML over AJAX and HTTP “keep-alive”.
 Low-level protocol must guarantee messages order and content.
 Main way is JSON over WebSocket Secure.

 This protocol is based on simple JS types: boolean, number, string, array and key-value object.